Canop/clap-help/README.md

 ### Differences with the vanilla help renderer of the clap crate:

 - more readable, thanks to a width aware layout
-- much more compact: from 2 to 3 times less lines compared to vanilla
+- more compact: from 2 to 3 times less lines compared to vanilla
 - options rendered in a balanced table, optimized for the width of the terminal
 - introduction interpreted as Markdown, allowing lists, tables, code blocks, etc.
 - doc of options interpreted as Markdown